oviematthew/android-testing/InstrumentedTesting/README.md

-# Basic sample for Espresso

-*If you are new to Espresso, try this sample first.*

-This project uses the Gradle build system.
-You don't need an IDE to build and execute it but Android Studio 3.4 is recommended.

-1. Download the project code, preferably using `git clone`.
-1. In Android Studio, select *File* | *Open...* and point to the `./build.gradle` file.
-1. Check out the relevant code:
-    * The application under test is located in `src/main/java`
-    * Instrumentation Tests are in `src/androidTest/java`
-    * Local Tests are in `src/test/java`
-1. Create and run the Instrumented test configuration
-    * Open *Run* menu | *Edit Configurations*
-    * Add a new *Android Instrumented Tests* configuration
-    * Choose the `app` module
-    * Connect a device or start an emulator
-    * Turn animations off.
-    (On your device, under Settings->Developer options disable the following 3 settings: "Window animation scale", "Transition animation scale" and "Animator duration scale")
-    * Run the newly created configuration
-    * The application will be started on the device/emulator and a series of actions will be performed automatically.
-1. Create and run the local Test configuration
-    * Open Run menu | Edit Configurations
-    * Add a new *Android JUnit * configuration
-    * Set `Use classpath of module` to `app`
-    * Set `Class` to `ChangeTextBehaviorLocalTest`
-    * Run the configuration
-    * The test will run on local host

-If you are using Android Studio, the *Run* window will show the test results.
+# Running Espresso Tests in Android Studio
+This guide will walk you through the process of running Espresso tests using Android Studio.
+Espresso is a testing framework for Android that makes it easy to write reliable user interface tests.
+Follow these steps to set up and run Espresso tests in your Android project.

+# Prerequisites
+- Android Studio 3.4 or later installed on your machine.
+- Basic familiarity with Android development and Gradle build system.

+# Setup Instructions
+1. Clone the Project:

+- Download the project code, preferably using git clone.

+2. Import Project into Android Studio:

+- Open Android Studio.
+- Select File | Open... and navigate to the root directory of the project.
+- Choose the ./build.gradle file and click Open.

+3. Explore Project Structure:

+- The application under test is located in src/main/java.
+- Instrumentation Tests are in src/androidTest/java.
+- Local Tests are in src/test/java.

+4. Configure Instrumented Test:

+- Open the Run menu and select Edit Configurations.
+- Add a new Android Instrumented Tests configuration.
+- Choose the app module.
+- Connect a physical device or start an emulator.
+- Disable animations on the device:
+   - Go to Settings -> Developer options.
+   - Disable "Window animation scale", "Transition animation scale", and "Animator duration scale".
+- Run the newly created configuration.

+5. Run Local Test Configuration:

+- Open the Run menu and select Edit Configurations.
+- Add a new Android JUnit configuration.
+- Set Use classpath of module to app.
+- Set Class to ChangeTextBehaviorLocalTest.
+- Run the configuration.

+# Viewing Test Results
+- If you are using Android Studio, the Run window will display the test results.

+# Additional Notes
+- Make sure your project is configured correctly with the necessary dependencies for Espresso testing.
+- Write your Espresso tests in the src/androidTest/java directory.
+- Use the provided sample tests as a reference for writing your own tests.

+By following these steps, you can effectively run Espresso tests in Android Studio to ensure the quality and reliability of your Android applications.